Sudz/sam-lms/docs/project-plan.md

 This document outlines the project plan for developing a Learning Management System (LMS) with a focus on African-centric services and leveraging Oracle Cloud Infrastructure (OCI) Free Tier resources.
 The plan is structured into nine phases, as provided by the user, with detailed tasks for each phase.

 ## Overall Goal
-To develop a robust and scalable Learning Management System (LMS) that integrates with BetterAuth for authentication, Paystack for payments, Africa's Talking for SMS notifications, and Resend for email communications, all hosted on OCI Free Tier infrastructure.
+To develop a robust and scalable Learning Management System (LMS) that integrates with BetterAuth for authentication, Paystack for payments, Africa\\'s Talking for SMS notifications, and Resend for email communications, all hosted on OCI Free Tier infrastructure.

 ## Project Phases and Detailed Tasks